devhid/kumo/kumo_report.md

         If `status_code` is a redirect status code (of form `3xx`) then `interesting_info` is the preferred redirect URL.
 If there is no preferred redirect URL, `interesting_info` is `None`.

+    - `get_body(http_response)`

+      Gets the HTTP body from an HTTP response.

+      **Returns**: the HTML body of the response or `None` if the response was not valid

+      **Note**: the body begins after two consecutive newline characters in the response message.
+If two consecutive newline characters are not found, `http_response` was not valid.
+If there was no body, an empty string is returned.

   ## Example Usage of `HttpRequest`

   An example usage of client code interacting with the `http_requests` module is shown below.